What You Need to Know About Commercial Diver

-Commercial Diver Definition Work below surface of water, using scuba gear to inspect, repair, remove, or install equipment and structures.
+Commercial Diver Example Work below surface of water, using scuba gear to inspect, repair, remove, or install equipment and structures.
 May use a variety of power and hand tools, such as drills, sledgehammers, torches, and welding equipment.
 May conduct tests or experiments, rig explosives, or photograph structures or marine life.

-Life As a Commercial Diver
+Commercial Diver Responsibilities

 - Set up dive sites for recreational instruction.